WillEStokes/Needle_controller-mbed/README.md

 Then, you can use the methods provided by the `ADC18` class to interact with the ADC.

-#### Methods
+#### Public Methods

-The driver provides several methods for reading the ADC, checking the number of samples, reading the voltage, reading a register, and writing to a register.
+The driver provides several public methods for configuring and reading the ADC.

 - `ADC18::ADCData_6Channel getADCData_6Channel()`: Retrieves the 6-channel ADC data.
 - `ADC18::ADCData_6Channel getADCData_6Channel_multiple(uint8_t samplesToAverage)`: Retrieves the 6-channel ADC data multiple times, averaging the specified number of samples.